The WannaCry malware attack in 2017 cost the UK’s NHS £92 million.

 Defend Your Business

 Now you know why preventing a malware attack should be your top priority.
-It protects both your company and
+It protects both your company and your customers.

 Keeping data safe and systems working is cheaper than dealing with a malware attack.
 It also saves you having to rebuild your reputation, which can take months or years.